-/s/ Kenneth G. Romanzi Kenneth G. Romanzi Chief Executive Officer July 31, 2020
+/s/ Kenneth G. Romanzi

+Kenneth G. Romanzi

+Chief Executive Officer

+November 9, 2020

+/s/ Bruce C. Wacha

-Bruce C. Wacha Chief Financial Officer July 31, 2020
+Bruce C. Wacha

+Chief Financial Officer

+November 9, 2020

 A signed original of this written statement required by Section 906 has been provided to the Company and will be retained by the Company and furnished to the Securities and Exchange Commission or its staff upon request.